ar8372/CreativeCaptions.ai-Language-model-that-can-create-creative-captions/README.md

 For this task , I took two datasets (short jokes from reddit + movie title puns).
 For the Jokes in our dataset we took only those which were question,answer types and started with Why,When,How,etc. Then processed all the data in this format
 <|soq|> question <|sep|> answer <|endoftext|>

-It looks like an input to Question answering system , only the whole string is treated as one string , instead of getting different token_type_ids for Questions and Asnwers short jokes from reddit: https://www.kaggle.com/datasets/abhinavmoudgil95/short-jokes movie title puns: https://www.kaggle.com/datasets/mikahama/movie-title-puns?select=humor_titles.csv
+It looks like an input to Question answering system , only the whole string is treated as one string , instead of getting different token_type_ids for Questions and Asnwers<br>

+## References/Datasources
+short jokes from reddit: https://www.kaggle.com/datasets/abhinavmoudgil95/short-jokes <br>
+movie title puns: https://www.kaggle.com/datasets/mikahama/movie-title-puns?select=humor_titles.csv